Branko Zebec: Hamburger SV and after

 By 1981/82 Zebec got himself a new appointment – then with Borussia Dortmund, incidentally here following in the footsteps of Udo Lattek.
 He led them to place 6th, their best result in 12 years, leading them even into the UEFA Cup.
 But his personal issues were still increasing and stretched the abilities of the club to deal with him.
 By the end of the season Borussia saw the need to let him go.

 By the beginning of the 82/83 season Branko Zebec had no job.
 However, this made him available when Eintracht Frankfurt, the club in Germany with the highest attrition rate for coaches, was in need for a replacement of former Austrian national coach Helmut Senekowitsch.
 Zebec ended the season with Eintracht as 10th, but he himself fell victim to the traditional shortlivedness of coaching jobs by 17 October of the following season.

 He had one more ephemeral engagement with his hometown club Dinamo Zagreb before his career ended.

 In 1988, he died from alcohol-related illness, aged only 59.
-He remains one of the most successful coaches in the history of the German Bundesliga.
+He remains one of the most successful coaches in the history of the Bundesliga, having overseen 413 Bundesliga matches, more than any other non-German coach.